If you ever experienced this problem that your WordPress site redirects you to

 <IfModule mod_security.c> SecFilterEngine Off SecFilterPost Off </IfModule> <IfModule mod_env.c> SetEnv MODSEC_ENABLE Off PassEnv MODSEC_ENABLE </IfModule>

 Bypass mod_security Rules

-If you are using “mod_security 2” you may no longer can overwrite rules in
+If you are using “mod_security 2” you may no longer overwrite rules in

-.htaccess so you have to bypass them via config file.
+.htaccess so you have to bypass them via the config file.

 Find the ‘

-/usr/local/apache/conf/modsec2/exclude.conf and add following lines to the very beginning of the file.
+/usr/local/apache/conf/modsec2/exclude.conf and add the following lines to the very beginning of the file.

 <locationmatch "/wp-admin/post.php"> SecRuleRemoveById 300013 SecRuleRemoveById 300015 SecRuleRemoveById 300016 SecRuleRemoveById 300017 </locationmatch>

-Don’t forget to restart the Apache server after the changes so they take affect.
+Don’t forget to restart the Apache server after the changes so they take effect.